Westlake-AI/openmixup/README.md

 <summary>Major Features</summary>

 - **Modular Design.**
   OpenMixup follows a similar code architecture of OpenMMLab projects, which decompose the framework into various components, and users can easily build a customized model by combining different modules.
-OpenMixup is also transplatable to OpenMMLab projects (e.g., [MMSelfSup](https://github.com/open-mmlab/mmselfsup)).
+OpenMixup is also transplantable to OpenMMLab projects (e.g., [MMSelfSup](https://github.com/open-mmlab/mmselfsup)).

 - **All in One.**
   OpenMixup provides popular backbones, mixup methods, semi-supervised, and self-supervised algorithms.
 Users can perform image classification (CNN & Transformer) and self-supervised pre-training (contrastive and autoregressive) under the same framework.